 ASSISTANCE ANIMAL DISABILITY & ACCOMMODATION VERIFICATION FORM conven ience.)
-Y Studer ıt's Name: Student ID: J Date F orm Completed: - INSTI RUCTIONS FOR EVALUATOR: that ha have tl studen State o ove-name student has indicated that you are aving an Emotional Support Animal (ESA) respectively benefit in alleviating one or more of the transfer of the student's mental health disability.
-Generally, documn of Mississippi or the student's home state who as it is consistent with the provider's profession ide with them in on-campus housing will of the identified symptoms or effects of the entation is accepted from providers in the have personal knowledge of the student, docum questic whethe operat deral Trade Commission (FTC) has been investientation from a health care provider in supporons offer for sale documentation that is not conser an individual has a disability or disability-reors and health care professional who consult we ssary to make such determinations. t of requests for an ESA.
-The websites in sidered reliable for purposes of determining lated need an ESA because the website t we may better evaluate the student's request ng questions: for this accommodation, please answer the SECT ION 1: INFORMATION ABOUT THE STU UDENT'S DISABILITY impair l law defines a person with a disability as som ment that substantially limits one or more sis (label) does not necessarily equate with a c major life activities.
+Studer nt's Name: Student ID: J Date F orm Completed: INSTI RUCTIONS FOR EVALUATOR: that ha have tl studen State o ove-name student has indicated that you are the laying an Emotional Support Animal (ESA) residuerapeutic benefit in alleviating one or more of the latter than the latter disability.
+Generally, document of Mississippi or the student's home state who has it is consistent with the provider's profession de with them in on-campus housing will the identified symptoms or effects of the ntation is accepted from providers in the have personal knowledge of the student, docum questic whethe operat deral Trade Commission (FTC) has been investig entation from a health care provider in support ons offer for sale documentation that is not consi er an individual has a disability or disability-rele ors and health care professional who consult wis ssary to make such determinations. of requests for an ESA.
+The websites in dered reliable for purposes of determining ated need an ESA because the website t we may better evaluate the student's request fing questions: for this accommodation, please answer the SECT ION 1: INFORMATION ABOUT THE STU DENT'S DISABILITY impair al law defines a person with a disability as some ement that substantially limits one or more a sis (label) does not necessarily equate with a d najor life activities.
 That suggest that a 1.
-What is the nature of the student's mental he substantially limited?): ealth impairment (that is, how is the student 2.
+What is the nature of the student's mental heasubstantially limited?): alth impairment (that is, how is the student 2.
 Does the student require ongoing treatment?
-3. When did you first interact with the student regarding this mental health diagnosis?
+3. When did you first interact with the student re garding this mental health diagnosis?